htran17/CPP/Problems/read_me.md

 16: 1 , 2 , 4 , 8, 16
 20: 1 , 2 , 4 , 10 , 20
 => 4 is GCDs

+In File Cell_Change.cpp, create an algorithm to output the state of the cells after the given number of days.
+One function uses std::array to pass parameter, another function uses std::vector and pass pointer array.